john-sprague/portfolio-john-sprague/system-design/cloud-infrastructure/live-class-foundations.md

 4. **DynamoDB/Key Value Store**

-- Key:Value data stores
+- Key:Value data store
 - Can horizontally scale
 - Partition Key/Shard Key
 - Still requires clustered management
 - Billed on read/writes that we use
 - Indices and composite keys are a big advantage